 We plan to scale and accelerate our sales and marketing efforts and leverage industry partnerships to grow our customer base.
-Additionally, as we demonstrate the capabilities of our new launch system 2.0, we expect existing customers to expand their contracts with us for the deployment of their future satellites.
+Additionally, as we execute on our upcoming launches, we expect existing customers to expand their contracts with us for the deployment of their future satellites.
 New service offerings and sales models will be introduced over time to increase market share.

-While we are currently focused on the market for small-satellite launch services and our space products, we are in the early stages of developing our space services offerings.
+While we are currently focused on market for small-satellite launch services and our space products, we are in the early stages of developing our space services offerings.
 Our potential customer base for this service has significant overlap with launch services.